 Students should apply for graduation during the semester of planned graduation and no later than the date specified at the Graduate College website.
-Students can apply for graduation online through MyASU or in-person through the ASU Graduation Office, located in the Student Services Building.
+Students can apply for graduation online through My ASU.

 Apply: All students must apply and be processed for graduation to receive their diploma.
 Students must check to make sure you have an approved iPOS on file and there are no course change requests needed.
-Any questions or concerns should be directed to the Graduate Coordinator.
+Any questions or concerns should be directed to the graduate support coordinator.

-Graduation Ceremony: Students that graduate in the Summer session have the option to participate and walk in the Fall ASU graduation ceremonies.
-There are no graduation ceremonies held during the Summer sessions.
+Graduation Ceremony: Students that graduate in the summer session have the option to participate and walk in the fall ASU graduation ceremonies.
+There are no graduation ceremonies held during the summer sessions.
 Information on Graduation Ceremonies can be found here.